 "Especially in IT is difficult to find enough people with experience, now the IT demand is higher than the supply, there are new companies coming to the market and want candidates with 2-3 years of experience", specify Silvia Mancos, consultant in human resources.

 According to a survey, the average monthly salary, of a software architect in Romania, is 2.600 euro gross per month, while the leader of a team reaches 1.800 euro gross per month.
-A senior software developer earn on average 1.600 euro gross per month, and a junior software developer 700 euro gross per month.
-To these salary are added a number of benefits.
+A senior software developer earns on average 1.600 euro gross per month, and a junior software developer 700 euro gross per month.
+To these salaries are added a number of benefits.